 Section 3.
 How to choose Music Editor for Mac users?

 Choosing a music editor for Mac, including the ability to edit and output to MP3 and MP4 formats, depends entirely on your needs.
-If your needs are modest and limited features or functionality work for you, there are several free-to-use options that will get the job done.
+If your needs are modest and limited features or functionality work for you, several free-to-use options will get the job done.
 If you need more robust functionality and professional quality, a pay program will offer more satisfying performance.
 Keep in mind the following questions when making your choice:

 How often do I need to edit music and audio?